History of Rio Grande do Sul

-The history of Rio Grande do Sul begins with the arrival of Man in the region, around 12,000 years ago.
-Its most dramatic changes, however, occurred in the last five centuries, after the discovery of Brazil.
+The history of Rio Grande do Sul begins with the arrival of humans in the region, around 12,000 years ago.
+Its most dramatic changes, however, occurred in the last five centuries, after the colonisation of Brazil.
 This most recent period took place amid several external and internal armed conflicts, some of which with great violence.

 Overview

 Guilhermino César mentioned that the history of the state "is one of the most recent chapters in Brazilian history" because when polyphonic masses were already being sung in the Northeast, Rio Grande do Sul was still occupied by a handful of Portuguese villages and cattle estancias.
 The south-southeast was a "no man's land" where Spanish troops sent by Buenos Aires often marched, defending the interests of the Spanish Crown, the legal owner of the area at that time.
 Essentially, Rio Grande do Sul, until the end of the 18th century, was a virgin region inhabited by indigenous peoples.
 The only relevant signs of European civilization and culture in the entire territory until this time were a group of Jesuit reductions founded in the northwest, most notably the Sete Povos das Missões.
 However, being of Spanish creation, until recently the Missions were seen as a chapter apart from the state's history.
 But in recent years they have been assimilated into the integrated historiography of the state.

 In the first half of the 19th century, after many conflicts and treaties, when Portugal obtained definitive possession of the lands that today make up the state, expelled the Spanish, dismantled the reductions, and massacred or dispersed the Indians, a society with a Portuguese matrix was established and an economy based mainly on charque and wheat began, leading to a cultural flourishing in the biggest centers of the coast - Porto Alegre, Pelotas, and Rio Grande.
 This growth relied on the contribution of many German immigrants (who cleared new areas and created a significant regional culture and prosperous economies) as well as on slavery.
 In 1835, began a dramatic conflict that involved the gauchos in a fratricidal war, the Ragamuffin War, with a separatist and republican character.
 After the war, society was able to restructure itself.